 Urolithiasis is the process of forming stones in the kidney, bladder, and/or urethra (urinary tract).
 Kidney stones are a common cause of blood in the urine and pain in the abdomen, flank, or groin.
 Kidney stones occur in 1 in 20 people at some time in their life.
 Stone disease is among the most painful and prevalent urological disorders.
 There are many different types of urinary stones, but calcium-based stones are by far the most common.

 Although historically urinary stones were more common in men, recent studies have suggested a rise in the number of women with urolithiasis.
-Some of the risk factors for kidney stones include:

 Prevention of future stones is a critical part of the care of patients with urolithiasis.
 Metabolic evaluations can be performed that dramatically decrease a person’s risk of subsequent stones.
 General recommendations for stone prevention include increasing fluid intake to more than 2 liters/day, increasing the intake of citrate-containing fluids (such as lemonade and orange juice) and avoiding high sodium intake.